Contents

 What happens if I don’t get the Level results I need?

-The biggest fear for all students awaiting their results is that they won’t have got the grades they were hoping for.
+The biggest fear for all students awaiting their results is that they won’t get the grades they hoped for.
 If this is the situation you find yourself in on A-Level results day, then try not to panic.
-There are still plenty of options available to you and getting lower grades than you wanted doesn’t necessarily mean that you won’t get to where you want to be.
+There are still plenty of options available to you and getting lower grades than you wanted doesn’t necessarily mean you won’t get to where you want to be.

-If you’ve missed out on your top choice of university, you can still go through the university Clearing process and you may find that there are other courses that catch your eye!👁️🗨️
+If you’ve missed out on your top choice of university, you can still go through the university Clearing process and you may find that other courses catch your eye! 👁️🗨️

 You’ve just missed your predicted grades